CERT-Polska/n6/docs/src/install_and_conf/step_by_step/config.md

-    * if you haven't already done so when configuring *n6 Portal*, install the [*MailDump* fake SMTP server](https://pypi.org/project/maildump/) by executing the command: `pip install maildump`; then run it in the background by executing the command: `maildump -p maildump.pidfile` (it listens for SMTP connections on port 1025; see also: `maildump --help`).
+    * if you haven't already done so when configuring *n6 Portal*, install the [*MailDump* fake SMTP server](https://pypi.org/project/maildump/) by executing the command: `pip install maildump`, and then run it in the background by executing the command: `maildump -p maildump.pidfile` (it will start listening for SMTP connections on port 1025; see also:
+      `maildump --help`).

     From now on, you can use a web browser to visit [http://localhost:1080](http://localhost:1080) to interactively explore
-    any e-mail *notices* sent by the *n6 Admin Panel* component...
+    any e-mail *notices* sent by *n6 Admin Panel*.

 #### Logging Settings

-Unlike other *web* components, *n6 Admin Panel* shares its logging settings with all *n6 pipeline* components -- see the [relevant section](#optionally-logging-settings) earlier in this chapter...
+Unlike other *web* components, *n6 Admin Panel* shares its logging settings with the *n6 pipeline* components -- see the [relevant section](#logging-settings) earlier in this chapter...

 #### Optionally: Other Settings...

-You may also want to customize some other configuration options in various parts of the same `.n6/admin_panel.conf` file.
+You may also want to customize some other configuration options in various parts of the `~/.n6/admin_panel.conf` file.
 See the helpful comments you can find in it...

 #### Prepare, Enable, Start!